alexholcombe/MOTcircularClean/README.md

 -Improve anonymisation algorithm

-## Eyetracking Nov 2023

-Try drift correction and try without it

-On Alex's Mac, it never connects to the eye tracker, like an ethernet problem.

-On Joshua's Win laptop, the sounds crash if I use the old genv way of allowing the Eyelink to draw the calibration targets, but not if I use the             pylink.openGraphics()

-On Joshua's Win laptop, if oldSchoolWayOfEyelinkDrawingToScreen=False, then Eyelink successfully starts drawing the calibration targets, but it never goes back to drawing the experiment stimuli and it seems to be a separate graphics window, as revealed by

 ## Eyetracking

-To the self-test of eyetrackingCode/EyeLinkCoreGraphicsPsychoPyHolcombeLab.py, I've tried to add a trial.
-Don't think that version is tested yet.

 For fixation report analysis from EDF files, see https://github.com/alexholcombe/MOTcircular/tree/master/dataPreprocess file

+Drift correction: will need to be done at the analysis stage because we are not able to re-calibrate the eyetracker.

+### Eyetracking problems Nov 2023 - Jan 2024

+On Alex's Mac, it never connects to the eye tracker, like an ethernet problem.
+Eyelink provides some advice on how to configure the IP address to remedy that, which we reprint [here](https://docs.google.com/document/d/1o3IirKJTU_yfOrlNHWl6cmx1fj1j6vFzhXw-UFje_jw/), which I haven't tried.

+While Eyelink's example program, picture.py in their EyeLink Developers Kit, works on some machines for Eyelink and Psychopy sharing a graphics environment (so both Eyelink can draw its calibration targets and Psychopy can draw things), we never got that to work with MOTcircular.py, even though it was working years ago - since then, Eyelink has updated their Developers Kit.

+So, we instead have the Eyelink quit drawing (pylink. ) after initial calibration, even though it does work on Windows, you just have to tab between windows.

+On Joshua's Win laptop, we had some sounds crashing errors.
+	* the sounds crash if I use the old genv way of allowing the Eyelink to draw the calibration targets, but not if I use the             pylink.openGraphics()
+	* Seemed to be fixed after Josh changed the sound encoding of all sound files to be at the same sampling rate.

+On Joshua's Win laptop, if oldSchoolWayOfEyelinkDrawingToScreen=False, then Eyelink successfully starts drawing the calibration targets in a separate graphics window you need to tab betwen.

 ## Subsidiary experiments